elysemontano/elyse-lecture-notes/js-foundations/objects.md

 # Objects
 A really important concept in Javascript that whenever we are working with information, it has to be a data type that Javascript understands.
-Initially we explored Primitive data types
+Initially we explored the 6 Primitive data types

 Primitive:
 - String